gilderlan/rails-compose/README.md

 5. Edit the `config/database.yml` file to connect to the Docker Postgres database.

 6. Run `docker-compose run app rake db:create` to create the database.
-Attention: If you have problems with gem not installed, run `docker-compose build` again.
+If you have problems with gem not installed, run `docker-compose build` and try again.

 7. To start the Rails server, run `docker-compose up`.